 George C. Marshall European Center for Security Studies:

-George C. Marshall European Center for Security Studies annually offers slots in respect of security study program as well as other courses.
+George C. Marshall European Center for Security Studies annually offers slots for the Georgian MOD representatives to participate in security study programs as well as other courses.

-Advisory teams from CUBIC Defence Applications Inc., financed by the U.S. FMF provide valuable assistance to the Ministry of Defence of Georgia and Defence Forces in defence transformation, development of Command and General Staff Course and supporting and maintaining simulations capabilities at JTEC.
+U.S. Advisory teams financed though FMF provide valuable assistance to the Ministry of Defence of Georgia and Defence Forces across different areas.

 Foreign Military Financing (FMF)

-Funds from the Foreign Military Financing are being fully utilized and allocated to training and equipment programs and defence forces capability development.
+Funds from the Foreign Military Financing are being fully utilized and allocated to train and equipment programs and GDF capability development.